Machete Murders: Man Convicted Of ‘House Of Horrors’ Hacking Deaths Of Three

-A 25-year-old man accused of the murder his girlfriend, the girlfriend’s daughter, and his landlord with a machete was convicted on all three charges of first-degree murder this week in Dallas County, Iowa, the jury taking only two hours to deliberate the young man’s fate.
+A 25-year-old man accused of murdering his girlfriend, the girlfriend’s daughter, and his landlord with a machete was convicted on all three charges of first-degree murder this week in Dallas County, Iowa, the jury taking only two hours to deliberate the young man’s fate.
 Carlos Hernandez-Ventura had relied on a defense of fearing for his his family’s life, attempting to convince jurors that he was the victim of his girlfriend’s estranged husband, who, the defense alleged, was a drug dealer and had orchestrated and coerced him to carry out the killings.
 Hernandez-Ventura faces a sentencing of life in prison for the conviction.

 CBS News reported this week that Carlos Hernandez-Ventura, according to prosecutors, used a machete on October 29 to brutally attack and murder 34-year-old Lourdes Flor De Leake, 14-year-old Melany Barraza (Leake’s daughter) and 78-year-old Juan Jimenez Tejada at the home in Perry.
 Jiminez Tejada survived the initial attack but later died from his injuries.
-The Des Moines Register reported that in his opening statement, Assistant Dallas County Attorney Sean Weiser told the jury that police had walked into a “house of horrors” when they arrived at the Perry, Iowa, that day.
+The Des Moines Register reported that in his opening statement, Assistant Dallas County Attorney Sean Weiser told the jury that police had walked into a “house of horrors” when they arrived at the Perry, Iowa, home that day.

 The first witness called, Perry police officer Lourdes Clay, set the scene, aided by the footage from a body camera.
 The dark video depicted the house’s door being opened and the encounter with the body of Melany Barraza.
 A second officer can be heard saying,”Holy s***!” when Barraza’s body was discovered.
 Clay said that the teen appeared to be partially decapitated and her arm looked severed at the elbow.